 Design Classic by Ludwig Mies van der Rohe

-The seating furniture that has been designed in the end of the 1920s by Ludwig Mies van der Rohe for the German pavilion of the world's fair in Barcelona, today counts to the absolute classics for a reason.deservedly.
-On one hand because the ensemble of the clear pavilion made the cold lifestyle famous later – becoming the “International Style”.
+The seating furniture was designed at the end of the 1920s the German pavilion at the world's fair in Barcelona and has earned the title of classic.
+On one hand, because the ensemble of the clear pavilion later made the cold lifestyle famous – becoming known as “International Style.”
 On the other hand, because there are historic references.
-That is how Greek folding chairs (scissor- or driving-chairs as throne for gods and monarchs) served as inspiration.
-More or less this is a new-time throne (without folding function).
+That is how Greek folding chairs (scissor or driving chairs as thrones for gods and monarchs) served as inspiration.
+More or less, this is a modern throne (without the folding function).

 In reality, the furniture pieces for the Barcelona pavilion fulfilled highly representative purposes in their initial context: They should serve as royal chairs during the opening ceremony of the world exposition in Barcelona.

-- Characteristics: A signed KnollStudio-Furniture, which is manufactured with Mies van der Rohe initial specifications.
-In 1953 the designer offered exclusive market and production rights to Knoll.
-Also a children’s edition of the Barcelona Stool is available.
-The logo KnollStudio and the signature of Ludwig Mies van der Rohe are imprinted in every furniture piece.
+- Characteristics: A signed KnollStudio piece of furniture, manufactured with Mies van der Rohe’s initial specifications.
+In 1953, the designer offered exclusive market and production rights to Knoll.
+A children’s version of the Barcelona Stool is also available.
+The logo KnollStudio and the signature of Ludwig Mies van der Rohe are imprinted on every piece of furniture.

 - Construction: The chromed frame is high gloss polished by hand.
-Each cushion consists of 40 single leather pieces that are hand-cut, sewed and equipped with seams and buttons out of one skin.
-The viewable side of the straps have been coloured suiting the upholstery.
+Each cushion consists of 40 single leather pieces that are hand-cut, sewn, and equipped with seams and buttons from a single skin.
+The viewable side of the straps has been coloured to suit the upholstery.

 - Awards: Award of the Museum of Modern Art, 1977.